Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Results

 We use the death simplices to locate and visualize holes in polling-site coverage.
-We interpret the death simplex of a homology class as the ``epicenter'' of {the} associated coverage hole because the death simplex represents the last part of the hole to be covered.
-For example, the death simplex of a 0D homology class is an edge between two polling sites; we interpret the homology class as a hole in coverage between those two polling sites.
-The death simplex of a 1D homology class is a triangle that is the convex hull of three polling sites; we interpret the homology class as a hole in coverage between those three polling sites.
-In Figures \ref{fig:0D_death_simplices} and \ref{fig:1D_death_simplices}, we show the death simplices with the largest death values.\footnote{More precisely, for each city and each homology dimension ($0$ and $1$), we show the death simplices whose death values have a z-score that is at least $1$.
-We calculate the $z$-score as follows.
-Let $d$ be the death value of a {$p$}-dimensional homology class {(where $p=0$ or $p=1$)} for city $C$.
-The z-score of $d$ is $z = (d - \mu_{C, p})/\sigma_{C, p}$, where $\mu_{C, p}$ and $\sigma_{C, p}$ are the mean and standard deviation of the distribution of death values {of the} $p$-dimensional homology classes for city $C$.} For example, {consider} panels (a) and (b) of \cref{fig:0D_death_simplices} and \cref{fig:1D_death_simplices}, in which we show the 0D and 1D homology-class death simplices for Atlanta and Chicago.
-The areas of lowest coverage (i.e., the areas that contain the death simplices with the largest death values) in Atlanta tend to be in the southwest, whereas the areas of lowest coverage in Chicago tend to be in the northwest and southeast. {Of these two cities, }there is one homology class in Atlanta that has a significantly larger death filtration value than the other classes in Atlanta and any of the classes in Chicago.
+We interpret the death simplex of a homology class as the ``epicenter'' of an associated coverage hole because the death simplex represents the last part of the hole to be covered.
+The death simplex of a 0D homology class is an edge between two polling sites; there is a hole in coverage between those two sites.
+Similarly, the death simplex of a 1D homology class is a triangle that is the convex hull of three polling sites; there is a hole in coverage between those three sites.
+In Figures \ref{fig:0D_death_simplices} and \ref{fig:1D_death_simplices}, we show the death simplices with the largest death values\footnote{More precisely, for each city and each homology dimension ($0$ and $1$), we show the death simplices whose death values have a z-score of at least $1$.
+We calculate the z-score as follows.
+Let $d$ be the death value of a {$\homdim$}-dimensional homology class (where $\homdim=0$ or $\homdim=1$) for city $C$.
+The z-score of $d$ is $z = (d - \mu_{C, \homdim})/\sigma_{C, \homdim}$, where $\mu_{C, \homdim}$ and $\sigma_{C, \homdim}$ are the mean and standard deviation of the distribution of death values of the $\homdim$-dimensional homology classes for city $C$.} for the 0D and 1D homology classes,\footnote{\major{In \Cref{fig:1D_death_simplices}, in which we show the death simplices of the 1D homology classes, some of the polling sites appear to be covered by death simplices whose vertices are other polling sites. } \major{At least two factors may contribute to this.
+One factor is that our measure of distance is not a Euclidean metric, even though we plot the death simplices in \Cref{fig:1D_death_simplices} as Euclidean triangles.
+The Euclidean triangles can sometimes cover polling sites that are not among its vertices, but geodesic triangles may not cover those polling sites.
+Another possibility is that a polling site $x$ has such a long waiting time that it does not show up in the filtration until after the homology class whose death simplex includes $x$ has already died.} } respectively.
+For example, consider panels (a) and (b) of \cref{fig:0D_death_simplices} and \cref{fig:1D_death_simplices}, in which we show the 0D and 1D homology-class death simplices for Atlanta and Chicago.
+The areas of lowest coverage (i.e., the areas that have the death simplices with the largest death values) in Atlanta tend to be in the southwest, whereas the areas of lowest coverage in Chicago tend to be in the northwest and southeast.
+There is one homology class in Atlanta that has a significantly larger death filtration value than the other classes in Atlanta and any of the classes in Chicago.
 This homology class represents a 1D hole in coverage in southwest Atlanta (see \cref{fig:1D_death_simplices}a).